+- social justice and equity

-- o diversity
+- diversity

 - Integrity and accountability

-- o excellence and innovation; and
+- excellence and innovation; and

-- o impact.
+- impact.9

 OHTN Staff

 OHTN Staff includes employees of the OHTN and their delegates, who may include either OHTN employees or independent contractors engaged by the OHTN.
 This term includes OHTN Staff Scientists, all of whom are OHTN employees.